MixinNetwork/bot-api-swift-client/README.md

 - `AssetWorker.assets(queue:completion:)`
 > Request user's asset list.

-> ℹ️Assets responded with this API may have an empty `depositEntries`.
+> ℹ️ Assets responded with this API may have an empty `depositEntries`.
 If you want a deposit address, call `AssetWorker.asset(assetID:completion:)` with a specific asset ID to get one.
 - `AssetWorker.snapshots(limit:offset:assetID:opponentID:destination:tag:queue:completion:)`
 > Get the snapshots by several filters. `opponent` and `destination`, `tag` can't use together, both of them don't support order.
 - `AssetWorker.fee(assetID:completion:)`